-There are advantages and disadvantages to using wireless service instead of landline service.
-One advantage to wireless service is mobility.
-You can take your phone with you wherever you go.
-Unlike traditional landline service, wireless service is not required to have back-up power, so a disadvantage is that it may be unavailable during power outages.
-Another disadvantage is sound quality, which may be worse than landline service.
-Additionally, home security systems and medical monitors often require a landline to communicate with the monitoring office.
+There are advantages and disadvantages to using wireless services such as taking your phone with you wherever you go.
+A disadvantage is that it may be unavailable during power outages.
+And some home security systems and medical monitors often require a landline for communication.

 Before choosing a wireless provider, know your usage habits, like how many minutes you spend making and receiving calls, the number of texts you usually exchange, and the amount of internet data you use monthly.
-Consider if multiple phones are needed for family members.
 Wireless plans vary and you may pay overage charges if you are not careful.
 Be sure to ask about and compare all details.
-Although many wireless plans no longer require contracts, there are plans and services that can lock you into lengthy commitments.
-If you make changes or cancel early, you could be required to pay an early termination fee.

 How to choose a phone provider

-You can keep your current telephone number in many parts of Ohio, but you should make sure that you can, and determine how to ensure that happens before deciding to switch service providers.
+You can keep your current telephone number in many parts of Ohio, but you should make sure that you can before you decide on a new provider.
 Also, you should find out if you need to keep your current service until after the switch.

 Questions to ask when switching phone providers: